Skip to content

 Performance Comparison

-• Always store array size in a variable before the loop if the array size does not change inside the loop.
+• Always cache the array size in a variable before entering the loop, when the array size remains constant.

 for ($i = 0; $i < $count; $i++) {